Osian Ellis: Honours and awards

-Death

-Ellis died on 5 January 2021, at the age of 92.
-Elinor Bennett, the director of the Wales International Harp Festival, said that Ellis was a huge inspiration to her and fellow musicians around the world.
-She said: "As the most prominent and outstanding harpist of his time, as harp teacher, composer, arranger, penillion singer and scholar, he contributed widely to the nation's traditional music as well as to developments in the European classical music of his day ...
-He encouraged many contemporary composers from Wales and farther afield to write new works for harp – including William Mathias, Alun Hoddinott, Rhian Samuel, David Wynne, Malcolm Arnold, Robin Holloway, Elizabeth Maconchy, William Alwyn, Gian Carlo Menotti and Jørgen Jersild.
-As a scholar, he published several seminal works on the history of the harp in Wales and he contributed to a myriad of television and radio programmes in Wales and London."

 Influence on other musicians

 Concertos were written for him by Alun Hoddinott (for the Cheltenham Festival in 1957), William Mathias (for the Llandaff Festival of 1970), Jørgen Jersild (1972), William Alwyn (1979) and Robin Holloway (1985).

 Ellis is particularly known for his musical association with Benjamin Britten, with whom he collaborated extensively.
 Their relationship began when Ellis was the harpist in a performance of A Ceremony of Carols in London on 4 January 1959, conducted by George Malcolm, which resulted in an invitation to play at the Aldeburgh Festival the following year.
-Britten wrote the harp part in several of his major pieces with Ellis in mind, particularly A Midsummer Night's Dream, the War Requiem and the Church Parables.
+Britten wrote the harp part in several of his major pieces with Ellis in mind, particularly A Midsummer Night's Dream, the War Requiem and the church parables.
 Britten also wrote his Harp Suite, Op.
 83, for Ellis in 1969.
 Ellis appeared in many first recordings of Britten's pieces, often with Britten himself conducting.
 When Britten had to withdraw, due to heart surgery, from accompanying his partner, the tenor Peter Pears, on the piano, Ellis came to accompany Pears, and Britten wrote new pieces for them, including Canticle V: The Death of St Narcissus (1974) and A Birthday Hansel (1975).